CMCC-Foundation/OceanAnalyticsLab/README.md

 - European Commission, Directorate-General for Research and Innovation, Turning FAIR into reality : final report and action plan from the European Commission expert group on FAIR data, Publications Office, 2018, https://data.europa.eu/doi/10.2777/1524
 - Héder, Mihály.
 (2017).
 From NASA to EU: the evolution of the TRL scale in Public Sector Innovation.
 Innovation Journal.
 22. 1.
 URL: https://www.innovation.cc/volumes-issues/vol22-no2.htm
 - Paul Groth; Luc Moreau; eds.
 PROV-OVERVIEW: An Overview of the PROV Family of Documents.
 30 April 2013, W3C Note.
 URL: http://www.w3.org/TR/2013/NOTE-prov-overview-20130430/

+This toolkit contributes to the change of paradigm process for the moving from a data-drive approach to a knowledge-driven one, focusing all the attention on the implementing methodology for processing services, first facilitating the exploitation of scientific model, with their implementation as geospatial processing services on the Internet.

+Starting from the adoption of OGC WPS specification, additional conventions and implementing modules are offered from the toolkit to accelerate the developments and reduce the amount of programming, with a special focus to those related to the processing of marine environmental indicators, today useful contribution to address the challenges of UN Ocean Decade, and cope the major environmental risks.